Advent of Code 2016 - Day 11 - Radioisotope Thermoelectric Generators

 if number < len(floors) - 1)

-From here, we can now create a BFS implementation which traverses all the possible state transitions until it finally meets our end goal state.
-Using BFS we can be sure that this results in the shortest possible move total.
+From here, we can now create a BFS implementation that traverses all the possible state transitions until it finally meets our end goal state.
+Using BFS, we can be sure that this results in the shortest possible move total.

 def min_moves_to_top_level(floors):